epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 - AladinLite is typically integrated in a web page, where it provides display capacities.
 - It has a different Planetary data mode - options need to be implemented when AladinLite is installed in the web page, see developer doc: [https://aladin.cds.unistra.fr/AladinLite/doc/](https://aladin.cds.unistra.fr/AladinLite/doc/).
+- The coordinate system defaults to ICRS.
+Although no planetary is currently implemented in AladinLite, you may want to set the grid to ICRSd.
+This will display longitudes as d:m:s (E-handed) instead of h:m:s - similar to the EPNCore standard.
 - A very handy feature is to replace the Simbad resolver of celestial objects by a similar functionality connected to the USGC Gazetteer of Planetary Nomenclature —&nbsp;see here: [https://aladin.cds.unistra.fr/AladinLite/planets-explorer/](https://aladin.cds.unistra.fr/AladinLite/planets-explorer/)